Guillermo Ochoa: Standard Liège

-On 9 July 2017, it was announced Belgian club Standard Liège had signed Ochoa from Malága on a two-year contract.
+On 9 July 2017, it was announced Belgian club Standard Liège had signed Ochoa on a two-year contract.
 He made his league debut on the 30th of the month in a 1–1 draw against KV Mechelen.
-He became the club's first choice for the goalkeeper position and in his first season played 38 out of 40 league games including playoffs.
+Ochoa quickly became the club's first choice goalkeeper and played 38 out of 40 league games during the 2017–18 season as Standard Liège finished as runners-up in the Belgian Pro League playoffs.
+He was also part of the squad that won the 2017–18 Belgian Cup, defeating Genk 1–0 in the final.

 The following season, Ochoa played in every league match with Standard, including eight matches in the Europa League, and he was named the club's Player of the Season.
 In May 2019, Ochoa suggested that he would leave Standard Liège.